 comprise the algebraic and/or categorical approach to the topological

 quantum field theories discussed above.
-Here are two excellent books
+Here are three excellent books

 about MTCs (I have much more to say, but later)

-Turaev, V., Quantum Invariants of Knots and 3-Manifolds Bakalov and Kirillov, Lectures on Tensor Categories and Modular FunctorThe latter book is still available ONLINE!!!
+Turaev, V., Quantum Invariants of Knots and 3-Manifolds Kassel, Quantum Groups Bakalov and Kirillov, Lectures on Tensor Categories and Modular FunctorThe last book is still available ONLINE!!!
 Check out their website and follow the links there for more material.

 People didn't come up with MTCs out of thin air.
-For example, the original papers of Reshetikhin and Turaev deal with certain types of "quantum groups".
-The representation categories of these quantum groups happen to be examples of MTCs.
+For example, the original papers of Reshetikhin and Turaev deal with certain types of quantum groups.
+These are examples of MTCs.

 Here are other useful books for reference: